YinHk-myProgram/algorithm/dynamic programming/README.md

 | This approach uses decomposition to formulate a solution | This approach uses composition to develop a solution |
 | A lookup table is maintained and checked before computation of any subproblem | The solution is built from a bottom-most case using iteration |

+**Memoization** - This is a laissez-faire approach: You assume that you have already computed all subproblems and that you have no idea what the optimal evaluation order is.
+Typically, you would perform a recursive call (or some iterative equivalent) from the root, and either hope you will get close to the optimal evaluation order, or obtain a proof that you will help you arrive at the optimal evaluation order.
+You would ensure that the recursive call never recomputes a subproblem because you cache the results, and thus duplicate sub-trees are not recomputed.

+**example**: If you are calculating the Fibonacci sequence `fib(100)`, you would just call this, and it would call `fib(100)=fib(99)+fib(98)`, which would call `fib(99)=fib(98)+fib(97)`, ...etc..., which would call `fib(2)=fib(1)+fib(0)=1+0=1`.
+Then it would finally resolve `fib(3)=fib(2)+fib(1)`, but it doesn't need to recalculate `fib(2)`, because we cached it.
+This starts at the top of the tree and evaluates the subproblems from the leaves/subtrees back up towards the root.

+**Tabulation** - You can also think of dynamic programming as a "table-filling" algorithm (though usually multidimensional, this 'table' may have non-Euclidean geometry in very rare cases*).
+This is like memoization but more active, and involves one additional step: You must pick, ahead of time, the exact order in which you will do your computations.
+This should not imply that the order must be static, but that you have much more flexibility than memoization.

+**example**: If you are performing fibonacci, you might choose to calculate the numbers in this order: fib(2),fib(3),fib(4)... caching every value so you can compute the next ones more easily.
+You can also think of it as filling up a table (another form of caching).
+I personally do not hear the word 'tabulation' a lot, but it's a very decent term.
+Some people consider this "dynamic programming".
+Before running the algorithm, the programmer considers the whole tree, then writes an algorithm to evaluate the subproblems in a particular order towards the root, generally filling in a table.

 ### Dynamic Programming vs Recursion
 Dynamic programming is mostly applied to recursive algorithms.
 This is not a coincidence, most optimization problems require recursion and dynamic programming is used for optimization.